danieloseni/mechanic_app/README.md

 - To start the server `cd` into the `mechanic_server` and run `npm start`
 - Repeat step 4 in the `web` folder to run the web application as well.
 - Voilla!
 The app is now running.
 Accessible ports for each application will be displayed in each terminal.
+> Note: You have to have mongodb installed and setup.

 ## Hosting
 The web server was hosted on Heroku, and the web client, vercel.
 Follow the steps below to host on your preferred provider.